r-ainbowroad/2023-minimap/templates/mlp/integration.md

 Please contact our diplomats if you need specific pieces of art or have a different request.
 You may be able to self-serve by ruffling around [in GitHub](https://github.com/r-ainbowroad/2023-minimap/tree/main/templates/mlp).

 ## Adding new art
 Before you contact a diplomat, please have your art ready.
+There are two options for this.

+### Templates
 We are capable of accepting [osu!/Endu-style templates](https://github.com/osuplace/templateManager/blob/main/osuplace2023.json) but do not follow the whitelist references, nor do we support animation.

+Updates to your art will get picked up automatically several times an hour.
+We appreciate notice of big changes, and you can ask us to force refresh if a change needs to happen faster.

+### Images
+Be aware that if you take this option, you are joining the herd and/or being adopted by the herd.
+The images are integrated directly into our system and updates need to go through our template processing queue.

 We are also capable of accepting 1:1 / "one pixel per pixel" .png images with transparency and the appropriate coordinates of the upper left corner of the image.

 **NOTE** We do not accept images that are not 1:1, or are not transparent.
 We ask that your images only contain colors that the canvas currently supports.

-Once you have this, please contact a diplomat to get it entered into our template processing queue.

-## Updating your art
-If you provided your art as an image, please contact the diplomats to get the updated version into our template processing queue.
+If you need to update your image, please contact the diplomats to get the updated version into our template processing queue.

-If you provided your art in an osu!/Endu-style template, it will get picked up automatically eventually.
-We appreciate notice of big changes, and you can ask us to force refresh if a change needs to happen faster.